harish2222/Class-12th-Python-Project/README.md

-# This is A Simple complex 12th Python Class project #
+# This is A Complex 12th Python Class project #
 Almost 630 lines of code divided in four python files

 ** Version 1.0.0